Transit for All: Mapping Equitable Bike2Subway Connection using Region Representation Learning: Results Discussion

 \subsection{Demand Prediction at Cold-start Stations}

-We design an experiment that utilize multimodal representation learned by \modelname and raw feature concatenation, which we feed these inputs to \predictorx.
-We evaluate demand prediction performance at cold-start stations between \modelname and raw features concatenation approaches (Raw) across root mean squared error (RMSE), mean average error (MAE) and R-squared ($R^2$)~\cite{liang2023deep} in Table~\ref{tab1:result}.
+We design an experiment that feeds multimodal representation learned by \modelname and raw feature concatenation to \predictor as inputs.
+We evaluate BSS demand prediction at cold-start stations during the test period (See Section~\ref{imp}) using root mean squared error (RMSE), mean average error (MAE), and R-squared ($R^2$)~\cite{liang2023deep} in Table~\ref{tab1:result}.

 Using the learned representation from \modelname yields substantial improvements: RMSE decreases by 7.40\%, MAE by 11.74\%, and $R^2$ improves by 6.55\%.
 These results indicate that \modelname effectively captures complex multimodal dependencies among region characteristics, providing spatial context compared to the simple raw feature concatenation method.